 We recommend toys that require a child use his or her imagination rather than the toys that do all the thinking for them.
 In other words, limit electronic gadgets and pick out the old-fashioned toys like Legos, dolls, cars, and trucks.
 Also, activities that parents enjoy should be shared with the child making the learning experience more worthwhile.
 If Mom and Dad like putting together puzzles, for example, the children will enjoy puzzles more and learn more.

-Go for toys that are colorful,
+Look for toys that are:

-alphabet or number blocks,
+alphabet or number blocks

-building blocks such as Legos,
+building blocks such as Legos

-non-talking, general-purpose dolls, and trucks (whatever your child prefers),
+non-talking, general-purpose dolls, and trucks

 Anything that encourages the use of imagination and creativity is a preschool activity.